 In a study that assessed 72 cases of symptomatic MDE, areolar and periareolar masses were evident clinically with an average diameter of 40 mm and varied in size from 6 to 120 mm.
 These masses were most often located in retroareolar and periareolar areas and ovoid and undefined, inhomogeneous, and hypoechoic, with increased blood flow on Doppler and with mammary duct dilation.
 Abscess formation was seen in almost 49% of these symptomatic cases.
 These cases significantly overlapped in clinical presentation with other causes of granulomatous lobular mastitis.

 Assessment with ultrasound is also required imaging for children presenting with nipple discharge.
 The typical US findings of MDE would show a hypoechoic heterogeneous oval mass, potentially lobulated, consisting of anechoic tubular structures representing the duct ectasia.
 These typical findings do not require further tissue or cytology confirmation unless the discharge continues for more than a few months.

 Magnetic resonance imaging (MRI)

-Currently, there is no observable significant difference in regards to the diagnostic utility of MRI versus US in patients with MDE.
+There is no observable significant difference regarding the diagnostic utility of MRI versus US in patients with MDE.